 Check out the Free 6 part ‘The 6 Most Common Reasons for Divorce… And How to Stop Them Happening to You!!” mini course.

-Five Steps to Save Your Marriage or Get Your Ex Back:
+Five Steps to Save Your Marriage:

 Addressing the question ‘Does marriage counseling work’ would only be effective if both parties are willing to give the relationship a second chance.
 An outside party may see things differently and provide you helpful insights to handle personal differences.
 Sometimes being too involved in your problems can escalate issues.
 An answer to does marriage counseling work is yes, an objective and detached point of view may set things right.
 To help you along, below are often overlooked steps that you can work on (and if no changes occur, seek counsel):